developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### User Control of Background Data
 Used to configure whether a Device User is allowed to use the in-device Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.

--***Disallow***- the Device User is blocked from using the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
+* ***Disallow***- the Device User is blocked from using the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
 This can be used to ensure that the Administrator settings related to usage of background data cannot be overridden by the Device User.

--***Allow***- the Device User is allowed to use the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
+* ***Allow***- the Device User is allowed to use the Settings Menu to change whether applications running in the background are allowed to communicate using the WWAN adapter.
 This can be used to enable the Device User to override settings related to usage of background data that were set by the Administrator.

 ### User Control of Data Limit
 Used to configure whether a Device User is allowed to use the in-device Settings Menu to change limits on how much data can be communicated using the WWAN adapter.

--***Disallow***- the Device User is blocked from using the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
+* ***Disallow***- the Device User is blocked from using the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
 This can be used to ensure that the Administrator settings related to data limits cannot be overridden by the Device User.

--***Allow***- the Device User is allowed to use the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
+* ***Allow***- the Device User is allowed to use the Settings Menu to change limits on how much data can be communicated using the WWAN adapter.
 This can be used to enable the Device User to override settings related to data limits that were set by the Administrator.

 ### User Control of Power
 Used to configure whether a Device User is allowed to use the in-device Settings Menu to change the *Power State* of the WWAN adapter.

--***Disallow***- the Device User is blocked from using the Settings Menu to change the *Power State* of the WWAN adapter.
+* ***Disallow***- the Device User is blocked from using the Settings Menu to change the *Power State* of the WWAN adapter.
 This can be used to ensure that the Administrator settings related the *Power State* of the WWAN adapter cannot be overridden by the Device User.

--***Allow***- the Device User is allowed to use the Settings Menu to change the *Power State* of the WWAN adapter.
+* ***Allow***- the Device User is allowed to use the Settings Menu to change the *Power State* of the WWAN adapter.
 This can be used to enable the Device User to override the *Power State* of the WWAN adapter that was set by the Administrator.

 ### User Control of Sim Socket
 Used to configure whether a Device User is allowed to use the in-device Settings Menu to select which SIM slot is used by the WWAN adapter.

--***Disallow***- the Device User is blocked from using the Settings Menu to select which SIM slot is used by the WWAN adapter.
+* ***Disallow***- the Device User is blocked from using the Settings Menu to select which SIM slot is used by the WWAN adapter.
 This can be used to ensure that the Administrator settings related to SIM slot selection cannot be overridden by the Device User.

--***Allow***- the Device User is allowed to use the Settings Menu to select which SIM slot is used by the WWAN adapter.
+* ***Allow***- the Device User is allowed to use the Settings Menu to select which SIM slot is used by the WWAN adapter.
 This can be used to enable the Device User to override theSIM slot selection that was set by the Administrator.

 ### Public Land Mobile Network Lock
 Used to configure whether the WWAN adapter should be locked to a single Public Land Mobile Network Lock (PLMN).

--***Off***- the WWAN adapter is NOT locked to a single Public Land Mobile Network Lock (PLMN) and is free to connect to any PLMN that is compatible with the SIM card being used.
+* ***Off***- the WWAN adapter is NOT locked to a single Public Land Mobile Network Lock (PLMN) and is free to connect to any PLMN that is compatible with the SIM card being used.

--***On***- the WWAN adapter is locked to a single Public Land Mobile Network Lock (PLMN) and is permitted to connect only to the specified PLMN.
+* ***On***- the WWAN adapter is locked to a single Public Land Mobile Network Lock (PLMN) and is permitted to connect only to the specified PLMN.
 The additional Managed Configuration **Wireless WAN Configuration - Public Land Mobile Network Lock Value** MUST be specified to provide the value that identifies the PLMN to which the WWAN adapter should be locked.

 ### Public Land Mobile Network Lock Value
 Used to provide the value that identifies the Public Land Mobile Network Lock (PLMN) to which the WWAN adapter should be locked and should be specified only if the value ***On*** is specified for the Managed Configuration **Wireless WAN Configuration - Public Land Mobile Network Lock**.